 Making Xcode and SPM trust a private SSH server

-In this post, let’s look at a solution to the the server ssh fingerprint failed to verify error that may bite you when you add an SPM dependency to an app from a private server over SSH.
+In this post, let’s take a look at the server ssh fingerprint failed to verify

 The problem